-Bruno Ortega-Toledo handles the day-to-day operations of the office, including talking to clients, drafting motions, and performing legal research.
-Mr. Ortega has grown in his role from a paralegal to a law clerk involved in all of the firm’s practice areas, from wage & hour to consumer protection litigation.
-Throughout his time at the firm, Mr. Ortega has seen cases proceed from the initial intake process that involved gathering facts and drafting complaints, to completion, and handling administrative matters along the way.
-He now contributes to the firm’s motions practice by researching legal issues and drafting responses, including opposition motions and discovery.
+Bruno Ortega-Toledo began as a paralegal with the firm, handling the day-to-day operations of the office, including talking to clients, drafting motions, and performing legal research.
+Mr. Ortega is now an attorney pending admission involved in all of the firm’s practice areas, from wage & hour cases, consumer protection litigation, to data breach matters.
+He now contributes to the firm’s motions practice by researching legal issues and drafting briefs.

 Mr. Ortega’s first experience in the legal field was as a Legal Assistant with Hogar Immigrant Services, a Virginia non-profit that offers ESOL classes, citizenship assistance, and immigration legal assistance to the local community.
 Providing paralegal services at Hogar’s monthly citizenship workshops put Mr. Ortega in touch with the aspirations and struggles of the local Hispanic community and motivated him to further involve himself in the study of law.

 - George Mason University, Antonin Scalia Law School, J.D.
-Candidate, May 2023
+2023

 - George Mason University, B.A.
 2016

 - Global Politics Fellow: Outstanding Fellow Award, GMU 2015

 - Peter N. Stearns Award for Global Citizenship, GMU 2016